oils-for-unix/oils/doc/unicode.md

     LC_ALL=C     # libc setlocale() called under the hood echo ${#s}   # => 2 bytes, now that LC_ALL=C

 So bash doesn't seem to fall cleanly in one of the 3 categories above.

-We might have to test with non-UTF-8 libc locales like Shift JIS (Japanese), but these are rare.
+It would be interesting to test bash with non-UTF-8 libc locales like Shift JIS (Japanese), but they are rare.
+In practice, the locale almost always C or UTF-8, so bash and Oils are similar.

-In practice, the locale almost always C or UTF-8, so bash and Oils are similar.But Oils is more strict about UTF-8, and YSH discourages global variables like `LC_ALL`.
+But Oils is more strict about UTF-8, and YSH discourages global variables like `LC_ALL`.

 (TODO: For compatibility, OSH should call `setlocale()` when assigning `LC_ALL=C`.)